WaygoneWilco/WaygoneWilco.github.io/content/_index.md

 # Learn how to use Uniswap with  __Ease__.

-Unitools is a walkthroug site for `Uniswap`, the decentralized market maker platform.
+Unitools is a walkthrough site for `Uniswap`, the decentralized market maker platform.

 Walkthroughs are written and maintained by the Unicrypt community.